bjack205/altro.org/README.md

 ### Code Syntax Highlighting

-Code blocks will be automatically highlighted when the programming name is placed right after the code block ticks as ````juila`.
+Code blocks will be automatically highlighted when the programming name is placed right after the code block ticks as ```juila.
 If there is no programming language, the code block will be unstyled.

 ### Doc-config.json

-The doc-config.json file is for you to order how the documents will be placed in the documentation.
+The doc-config.json file is to order how the documents will be placed in the documentation.
 This is a very important step because if it is not included in the config file, it will NOT show up on the page.
 It is in JSON format of doc objects.
 Each doc object must have a label and path.
 The path is to the mdx file so if your mdx file is nested directly in docs root directory it will be `[nameofdoc].mdx`.
 If it is nested doc, it will be placed within the children of that object as so:

 ```
 [